menzzana/geipac/docs/index.rst

 INTERACTION MARKER FILE
 ^^^^^^^^^^^^^^^^^^^^^^^

-Should only contain one column with marker names.
+Should only contain one column with marker names and no header.

 ALTERNATIVE MULTIPLE PHENOTYPE FILES
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^